 Be careful in responding to any questions asked by police during the execution of a search warrant.
 Ideally you should speak with an experienced legal representative before responding to police questions.

 Be aware that in conducting a search of premises under the terms of a warrant, police will usually record their interactions with you (either openly or covertly) and therefore you need to be wary about how you respond to any questioning as these answers may become evidence in a later legal proceeding against you or others.

 Attending police officers must give you a receipt for any items seized from your property that they believe to be evidence supporting a criminal charge.
 Be aware that if any of your property is damaged during a search, you won’t necessarily be compensated afterwards, depending on the terms of the warrant.

 This property may include your mobile phone, which will obviously contain a large amount of personal information.
 Under the PPR Act, it is an offence to refuse to give police the password/PIN code to your mobile device, other storage device and the apps stored on them, if they have a search warrant.
 Be sure to check the warrant to ensure police have the power to search and seize personal devices, otherwise you should not consent to police looking at your mobile phone.

 Being confronted at your front door by police officers brandishing a search warrant can be an intimidating and frightening experience.
 By following some of the suggestions above you can protect, as best as possible, your rights and entitlements in this serious situation.

 Hannay Lawyers has years of experience in these particular situations and has won numerous industry awards for our ability to represent people in criminal matters.
-If you have any queries or concerns about being presented with a search warrant, contact us today on (07) 3184 2323.
+If you have any queries or concerns about being presented with a search warrant, contact our Brisbane criminal lawyers today on 07 3063 9799.